NASA insignia: Seal

-Meatball
+"Meatball" insignia

-Before the seal was officially approved by the U.S. federal government, the first NASA Administrator, Dr. T. Keith Glennan, asked Modarelli to design a simplified version of the seal for informal uses such as signs and badges.
-This design process was done in conjunction with the finalization of the official seal.
-The insignia removes the outer ring and two inner spheres of the seal, and leaves the white stars, orbital path, and red vector on a field of blue with the letters "NASA".
+The NASA insignia originated when NASA Administrator T. Keith Glennan asked James Modarelli of Lockheed for help creating a simplified version of the agency’s seal for informal uses such as signage and badges.
+The design process occurred alongside the finalization of the official seal.
+The resulting insignia omits the seal’s outer ring and inner elements, retaining the white stars, orbital path, and red chevron on a blue field, with large white letters "NASA".

+Space Shuttle Endeavour being carried by the Shuttle Carrier Aircraft in 2012.
+While the meatballs are decorated on the Space Shuttle's wing and fuselage, the Carrier Aircraft also featured the meatball-derived logotype on their tails.

+The insignia was created in 1958 by George Neago, an industrial artist at the Lockheed Missiles Division in Palo Alto, California, under the supervision of Modarelli, who managed the division’s Reports Department.
+Modarelli later joined NASA as manager of the Reports Division at the Lewis Research Center in Cleveland, Ohio.

-This insignia received the nickname of the "meatball" in 1975 from Frank Rowsome, head of technical publications at NASA Headquarters, to differentiate it from the new logotype.
-The term "meatball" in aeronautics comes from the appearance of the "meatball of light" seen in a mirror by pilots using the optical landing system.
+The insignia acquired the nickname "meatball" in 1975, reportedly coined by Frank Rowsome, head of technical publications at NASA Headquarters, to distinguish it from the agency's logotype.
+The term "meatball" in aeronautics refers to the glowing light used in optical landing system.

-Worm
+The NASA "meatball" insignia was retired from official use in 1975 and reinstated on May 22, 1992, by Administrator Daniel Goldin, who sought to boost morale among employees who had not accepted the "worm" logotype.

+"Worm" logotype

-In 1974, as part of the Federal Graphics Improvement Program of the National Endowment for the Arts, NASA hired Richard Danne and Bruce Blackburn to design a more modern logo.
-In 1975, the agency switched to the modernist NASA logotype, a red, stylized rendering of the letters N-A-S-A. The horizontal bars on the "A"s are removed in the logotype, with the negative space within each of them suggesting the tip of a rocket.
+In 1974, as part of the Federal Graphics Improvement Program of the National Endowment for the Arts, NASA commissioned Richard Danne and Bruce Blackburn to design a more modern logo.
+In 1975, the agency adopted the resulting modernist logotype, a red, stylized rendering of the letters "NASA".
+The horizontal bars of the "A"s are omitted, with the negative space suggesting the tip of a rocket.
 The logotype was derogatorily nicknamed the "worm" by employees who preferred the old insignia.

-Danne and Blackburn published a Graphics Standards Manual that would become well respected among graphic designers.
-A 2015 Kickstarter project raised nearly $1 million to reissue a hardcover version of the manual.
-NASA also released a scanned version of the manual.
+Danne and Blackburn also produced a Graphics Standards Manual, which later became widely regarded in the field of graphic design.
+In 2015, a Kickstarter campaign raised nearly $1 million to fund a hardcover reissue of the manual.
+NASA subsequently released a scanned version online.